 Skip to main content

 Terminal-based coding agents such as OpenAI Codex CLI and Claude Code use LLMs to reason about code, generate changes, and complete development tasks from the terminal.
 By default, these tools send model requests directly to a provider such as OpenAI or Anthropic.
-The MeshAgent Room Proxy gives those CLIs a room-scoped MeshAgent endpoint instead.
-MeshAgent forwards each request to the provider configured for that room and includes the traffic in MeshAgent token usage reporting.
-Use this when you want people to run coding agents through a MeshAgent room instead of authenticating directly with OpenAI or Anthropic.
+The MeshAgent LLM Proxy gives those CLIs a MeshAgent endpoint instead.
+MeshAgent forwards each request to the provider configured for the target room and includes the traffic in MeshAgent token usage reporting.
+Use this when you want people to run coding agents through MeshAgent instead of authenticating directly with OpenAI or Anthropic.

-• Let someone use Codex CLI or Claude Code through the room even if they do not already have their own OpenAI or Anthropic account set up for that CLI.
+• Let someone use Codex CLI or Claude Code through MeshAgent even if they do not already have their own OpenAI or Anthropic account set up for that CLI.

 • Centralize provider access in MeshAgent instead of configuring raw provider credentials on each developer machine or CI job.

-• Route Codex CLI, Claude Code, and similar tools through the same room-scoped endpoint pattern.
+• Route Codex CLI, Claude Code, and similar tools through the same MeshAgent endpoint pattern.

 • Keep token usage reporting inside MeshAgent while the CLI continues to work like a normal OpenAI- or Anthropic-compatible client.